Page 3 of 6

 Some arrived from new lands opened to the West through exploration, while others came out of the laboratories of chemists.
 Whether animal, vegetable, or mineral in origin, almost all the drugs sold by druggists and apothecaries in the young United States first passed through the hands of British importers.1

-Cinchona Bark (Peru and Bolivia) — It was no accident that the largest single medicine purchased by Whelan for the Corps was fifteen pounds of "Pulv.
+Cinchona Bark (Peru and Bolivia) – It was no accident that the largest amount of a single medicine purchased by Whelan for the Corps was fifteen pounds of "Pulv.
 Cort.
 Peru" otherwise known as cinchona bark or simply bark.
 One of the great panaceas of the era, cinchona bark arrived in Europe from South America in the early 1600s as a specific cure for intermittent fevers (malaria).
 As a specific it rocked traditional medical theories, which maintained that disease came from humoral imbalances within the body.
 As one of the few drugs that actually cured a disease, cinchona was soon tried against other fevers and many other constitutional ailments even though it had little if any effect.2

 Quinine, the main active ingredient of cinchona bark was not isolated until 1820 by French pharmacists Pelletier and Caventou.3 Only ten or twelve ounces of this alkaloid would have equaled the medicinal power of the Corps' bulky container of powdered Bark.
 The cinchona probably arrived in Philadelphia via London merchants, rather than directly from South America.